stijn-dejongh/lovecraft_public_domain/raw_converts/qi.md

 who kept lean flocks on a stony slope above a quicksand marsh.
 To this man Iranon spoke, as to so many others:

-  &ldquo;Canst thou tell me where I may find Aira, the city of marble and beryl, where flows the hyaline Nithra and where the falls of the tiny Kra sing to verdant valleys and hills forested with yath trees?&rdquo; And the shepherd, hearing, looked long and strangely at Iranon, as if recalling something very far away in time, and noted each line of the stranger&rsquo;s face, and his golden hair, and his crown of vine-leaves.
+   "Canst thou tell me where I may find Aira, the city of marble and beryl, where flows the hyaline Nithra and where the falls of the tiny Kra sing to verdant valleys and hills forested with yath trees? " And the shepherd, hearing, looked long and strangely at Iranon, as if recalling something very far away in time, and noted each line of the stranger's face, and his golden hair, and his crown of vine-leaves.
 But he was old, and shook his head as he replied:

-  &ldquo;O stranger, I have indeed heard the name of Aira, and the other names thou hast spoken, but they come to me from afar down the waste of long years.
-I heard them in my youth from the lips of a playmate, a beggar&rsquo;s boy given to strange dreams, who would weave long tales about the moon and the flowers and the west wind.
-We used to laugh at him, for we knew him from his birth though he thought himself a King&rsquo;s son.
+   "O stranger, I have indeed heard the name of Aira, and the other names thou hast spoken, but they come to me from afar down the waste of long years.
+I heard them in my youth from the lips of a playmate, a beggar's boy given to strange dreams, who would weave long tales about the moon and the flowers and the west wind.
+We used to laugh at him, for we knew him from his birth though he thought himself a King's son.
 He was comely, even as thou, but full of folly and strangeness; and he ran away when small to find those who would listen gladly to his songs and dreams.
 How often hath he sung to me of lands that never were, and things that never can be!
 Of Aira did he speak much; of Aira and the river Nithra, and the falls of the tiny Kra.
 There would he ever say he once dwelt as a Prince, though here we knew him from his birth.
-Nor was there ever a marble city of Aira, nor those who could delight in strange songs, save in the dreams of mine old playmate Iranon who is gone.&rdquo;
+Nor was there ever a marble city of Aira, nor those who could delight in strange songs, save in the dreams of mine old playmate Iranon who is gone. "

   And in the twilight, as the stars came out one by one and the moon cast on the marsh a radiance like that which a child sees quivering on the floor as he is rocked to